GATE-Institute-Future-Cities/sofia-sensors/README.md

 # sofia-sensors

-The project uses Mapbox GL JS and ECharts libraries for visualizing sensor data in Sofia.
+The project uses Mapbox GL JS for visualizing sensor data in Sofia.
 The code incorporates a Mapbox API key for initializing the map.

 The project includes the following functionalities: